 I couldn’t imagine getting rid of clothes after only one season, or actually putting stuff in the garbage!

 I recently went through my closet and cleaned out everything that doesn’t fit or seems too young for me now.
 It’s all going in a garage sale, and whatever is left over is getting donated.

 I like keeping some older styles around..
 Sometimes they come back into fashion!
 Or I’ll think of a new updated way of wearing it.

 Other eco-friendly ideas are to alter old clothes: change hemlines or necklines, add details, or layer with some of your favourite items.

 I also like the idea of turning old clothes into completely new items: taking old material from a skirt or something and making it a purse, scarf, etc..
 And one I saw the other day (I have NO idea where though), was turning an old band shirt into a pillow..
 You can still admire it that way, and it’s not just a shirt hidden away in a drawer somewhere.

 I also try to think a lot more now before I purchase something..
 Is it just a fad?
 Will I be able to wear it next year?
-This has saved me a lot of money in the past few years!posted over 5 years ago
+This has saved me a lot of money in the past few years!posted about 6 years ago

 I love investment pieces.
 I buy the basics and wear them for years to come.
 I also have a love for vintage.
-If I’ve overworn an item I give it to a shelter.posted over 3 years ago
+If I’ve overworn an item I give it to a shelter.posted almost 4 years ago